from an Aesthetic Realism seminar, with a discussion of the life of Ruth Hale (1887-1934)

 LR: No, I think I do need him.

 I wasn’t sure and answered hesitantly, “Um, intellectual support.”
 I came to see I’d needed my father for two reasons.
 One made me proud, because through and with him I was trying to know the world.
 The other made me ashamed, because I was using him to make myself important while not really caring about him.
 Our relationship began to change immediately.
 I wanted to know who Barney Rosen was—and not only in relation to me.
 I became interested in how he saw my mother and sister, his co-workers, the Vietnam War, sports, his role as a union shop steward.
 I felt freer, more at ease and confident with him, and also with other people.

 Independence and Need in an American Woman

 A woman whose life shows a terrific mix-up about independence and need is Ruth Hale (1887-1934).
-Writes Richard O’Connor in his biography of her better known husband, the popular journalist Heywood Broun, whom my colleague Michael Palmer spoke about in a seminar here, “She was fiercely independent,…a crusader for women’s rights before that cause became fashionable.”
-She worked passionately for justice in various fields, and encouraged her husband to do so.
+Writes Richard O’Connor in his biography of her better-known husband, the popular journalist Heywood Broun, whom my colleague Michael Palmer spoke about in a seminar, “She was fiercely independent,…a crusader for women’s rights before that cause became fashionable.”
+She worked passionately for justice in many fields, and encouraged her husband to do so.
 A friend wrote: “It was Ruth Hale who, more often than not, buckled on Heywood’s armor and sent him into battle….Ruth was a fellow crusader and thought up new causes and new crusades for him to pursue.”